 - Create a primary goal

 There are tons of benefits to exhibiting at a trade show.
-However, you need to narrow down your primary goal to help you measure whether your trade show campaign was a success.
+However, you need to narrow down your primary goal while trade show planning to help you measure whether your trade show campaign was a success.

 Quick trade show goal ideas: